Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 In addition to these rights, U.S. nationals have their freedom of expression protected, freedom to worship the religion of their choice, freedom to “life, liberty, and the pursuit of happiness,” and their right to consular protection of the United States while they are abroad.

-They can go through the naturalization process after having lived continuously in the country for three months.
+Yes, U.S. Nationals can become U.S. Citizens after going through the naturalization process.
+This can be done after having lived continuously in the country for three months.

 You will need to submit proof of the physical presence requirement when applying.
 Skip to the section below to learn the naturalization requirements and how to transition from a U.S. national to a U.S. citizen.